 Program Overview

-This two-year program will prepare you to work alongside architects, designers, contractors and builders.
-As an architectural technician, you can participate in the design and development of the buildings that define our living and working environments using sustainable building practices and constructability techniques.
+This two-year Architectural Technician diploma program will prepare you to work alongside architects, designers, contractors and builders.
+As an architectural technician, you’ll be part of designing and developing buildings that define our living and working environments, using sustainable building practices and constructability techniques.

 Full Description